-In this guide, you will find detailed step-by-step instructions for the most common faults.
-With a focus on outdoor equipment and robust solutions that match our "Petromax mindset": maintain, repair, use for longer.
+In this guide, you’ll get a detailed step-by-step instruction for the most common defects.
+Focused on outdoor gear and robust solutions that fit our “Petromax mindset”: maintain, repair, use longer.

 Table of contents